-Placement Trainer role 2 nd Year experience while sharing their insights as an experienced pharmacist.
-4 th -year students have a designated APPEL Preceptor, who must be a pharmacist.
+Placement Trainer role 2 nd Year 2 nd -year students have a designated APPEL Supervisor, who must be a pharmacist.
+The Supervisor's role is to guide and support the student's learning experience while sharing their insights as an experienced pharmacist.
+4 th Year 4 th -year students have a designated APPEL Preceptor, who must be a pharmacist.
 The Preceptor is responsible for overseeing the learning experience and verifying the student's competence assessment.
-The Preceptor must be 4 th Year 5 th Year 5 th -year students have a designated APPEL Senior Preceptor, who must be a pharmacist.
+The Preceptor must be available to the student for guidance and direction but is not required to supervise the student directly.
+An On-Site Supervisor can be responsible for the day-to-day supervision of the student in conjunction with the Preceptor.
+5 th Year 5 th -year students have a designated APPEL Senior Preceptor, who must be a pharmacist.
 The Senior Preceptor is responsible for supervising the student's learning experience and completing the competence assessment.
 Other pharmacists may assist in the day-to-day supervision of the student in conjunction with the Senior Preceptor.